-So to clear up the first misconception, there is very little sand here, it is much more rocky, and although it has many large empty areas there are also significant examples of making the desert bloom as per Ben Gurion’s vision (the first Prime Minister of Israel and a great visionary of utilising the desert).
+So to clear up the first misconception, there is very little sand here, it is much more rocky, and although it has many large empty areas there are also significant examples of making the desert bloom as per Ben Gurion’s vision (the first Prime Minister of Israel and a great visionary of utilizing the desert).

 There are some significant tourist sites, Dead Sea, Masada, Sede Boker, Ramon Craters, Timna Park and Ein Avdat to mention but a few.
-Of course there really is Eilat at the end of the road.
+Of course, there really is Eilat at the end of the road.
 It does appear as a modern oasis in an ancient desert, and offers a real vacation resort.
 It also has water sports, desert treks, a Dolphin Reef (where you can view and swim with the dolphins) and coral reef diving.

 But for those who don’t wish to dive but still wish to see the sea life, there is the Underwater Observatory Marine Park in Eilat.
 It allows you to explore the depths of marine life without actually plunging into the Red Sea, where the park is built on.
 One of the popular tourist sites not just in the region but in the entire Israel, the Underwater Observatory Marine Park also serves as a informational center and a place to conduct research on marine life